mvleest-code/UL-JoplinNoteSearch/README.md

-# Joplin Note Search for uLauncher
+# UL Joplin Note Search for uLauncher

 Joplin Note Search lets you browse and create notes in [Joplin](https://joplinapp.org/) directly from the uLauncher prompt by talking to the Web Clipper API.